cecid/hermes-docs/docs/source/application.rst

       soapElement.addTextNode(value);
       return soapElement;

 #.
-Save changes to the SOAP message.
+Save the changes to the SOAP message.

    .. code-block:: java

       request.saveChange();

 #.
-Send the SOAP request to Hermes AS2 receiver web service and get a SOAP response.
+Send the SOAP request to Hermes and get the following SOAP response.

    .. code-block:: java

       SOAPMessage response = soapConn.call(request, receiverWSURL);
       SOAPBody responseBody = response.getSOAPBody();

 #.
-SOAP response:
+Here is the SOAP response:

    .. code-block:: xml

       <soap-body>
-          <hasMessage> .. </hasMessage>
+          <hasMessage> ... </hasMessage>
       </soap-body>

-            .
-            .
-      Attachment as a MIME part.
+   The attachment is formatted as a MIME part.

-   Process the SOAP response and extract the payload from the received AS2 message if available.
+   Process the SOAP response and extract the payload from the AS2 message if available.

    .. code-block:: java